-Not only will this ensure you finish hard work early, it will also put you at ease throughout the rest of the day.
+Not only will this ensure you finish hard work early, but it will also put you at ease throughout the rest of the day.
 If you combine this hard-first-easy-later philosophy with the Pomodoro technique, you’ll be sure to breeze through your workday.

 Practice Artful Participation

 The term Artful Participation refers to your use in meetings.
 Is your attendance helpful or insightful?
 If not, it might be better to skip the meeting altogether.
 Not all meetings require your presence.
 Selecting which ones to attend and which ones to skip, however, can be a difficult task.
 Be mindful of the value you bring in this particular meeting versus the value of the time you spend attending.
 Read more on Artful Participation here.

 As your to-do list grows, things can swiftly get out of hand.
 Consider getting a task management tool to save yourself the headache of always needing to know everything about every possible task that needs doing.

 Tools that can be shared with team members are even better, in that you also get an overview of which tasks colleagues are working on.
 This enables much smoother collaborations.